antfu/antfu.me/pages/posts/async-with-composition-api.md

 So far so good, but what's wrong with asynchronous functions?

 The implementation would work based on the fact that JavaScript is **single-threaded**.
-Single thread makes sure the following statements will be executed right next to each other, which in other words, there will be no one could accidentally modify the `currentInstance` at the same time (a.k.a. [atomic](https://stackoverflow.com/questions/52196678/what-are-atomic-operations-for-newbies)).
+Single thread makes sure the following statements will be executed right next to each other, which in other words, there is no one could accidentally modify the `currentInstance` at the same time (a.k.a. it's [atomic](https://stackoverflow.com/questions/52196678/what-are-atomic-operations-for-newbies)).

 ```ts
 currentInstance = instance